 The Sixth Form Centre is housed in a separate building further along the road from the main school and has recently been refurbished to a really high standard, with the feel of an executive office that’ll help students make the transition from school to uni or work life.
 Sixth Formers have their own light and bright café too, as well as an IT Suite and individual work rooms.

 In September 2019 the school launched a specific Sixth Form personal development programme – The Edge.
 This programme sees students complete a Level 3 Award in Leadership and Management, covering “soft skills” like positive mental health, presenting, digital responsibilities, health, cultural awareness, financial literacy, law and civic responsibility.

 While Ipswich School is first and foremost a day school, there are brilliant boarding facilities for both overseas and UK students.
 The school has recently invested in the boarding side of things and now have a lot more capacity.
 Pupils can become boarders from Year 9 onwards and for parents there’s the very useful option of weekly and flexi boarding.
 With the introduction of the new Sixth Form boarding house in 2020, boarding at this end of the school is likely to become very popular.

 Academically, you can’t really ask for more.
 Ipswich School is the top Independent School in Suffolk and every year students accept places at top Russell Group universities, including Oxbridge.
-In 2019, the percentage of A Level exams graded A*-C was 94% and almost two thirds of GCSE exams at Ipswich School in 2019 were graded 9-7.
+In 2021, the percentage of A Level exams graded A*-C was 97% and over 70% of GCSE exams at Ipswich School in 2021 were graded 9-7.

 These students are much more than just their impressive grades though.
 The school is known for turning out all-rounders and isn’t an academic hothouse, with a dizzying array of co-curricular options on offer from an early age, plus a strong emphasis on pastoral care.
 Many students manage to pull off top grades, as well as enjoying success in music, art, drama and sport.